 This parameter can be left empty for MSPs.
-A support case will be opened for the MSP main administrator email address (can be checked in the MSP portal's General Settings).
+A support case will be opened for the MSP main administrator email address (can be checked in the Management Console on Settings > General).

-Standalone Backup software users are advised to specify their contact email.
+Standalone Backup software users are prompted to specify their contact email.

 Examples of the correct usage of the storage account listing command:

 Once you executed the command, check your contact email inbox and mention the reference number ("Case #") of the newly opened support case (it contains the collected information) to a support engineer working on your case.